FragolRoc/FT-N64-Buddy-Long-Board/README.md

 # PCB Fabrication
 <b>This PCB has not been fabricated or tested.</b>

-<br>If you decide to make this board for yourself, let me know of any feedback.
+If you decide to make this board for yourself, let me know of any feedback.
 Enjoy!<br>

 Board Thickness: 0.8mm<br>
 Castellated Holes: Optional